hydrusnetwork/hydrus/docs/getting_started_subscriptions.md

 ## periodic file limit exceeded { id="periodic_file_limit" }

 If, during a regular sync, the sub keeps finding new URLs, never hitting a block of already-seen URLs, it will stop upon hitting its 'periodic file limit', which is also usually 100.
-When it happens, you will get a popup message notification.
-There are two typical reasons for this:
+When it happens, you will get a popup message notification explaining the situation.
+There are two typical causes:

 *   A user suddenly posted a large number of files to the site for that query.
 This sometimes happens with CG gallery spam.
 *   The website changed their URL format.

 The first case is a natural accident of statistics.
 The subscription now has a 'gap' in its sync.
-If you want to get what you missed, you can try to fill in the gap with a manual downloader page.
-Just download to 200 files or so, and the downloader will work quickly to one-time work through the URLs in the gap.
+The popup should have a button that will spawn a new one-time gallery downloader page (with a 5x file limit) that should automatically fill the gap in.

 The second case is a safety stopgap for hydrus.
 If a site decides to have `/post/123456` style URLs instead of `post.php?id=123456` style, hydrus will suddenly see those as entirely 'new' URLs.
 It could also be because of an updated downloader, which pulls URLs in API format or similar.
 This is again thankfully quite rare, but it triggers several problems--the associated downloader usually breaks, as it does not yet recognise those new URLs, and all your subs for that site will parse through and hit the periodic limit for every query.
 When this happens, you'll usually get several periodic limit popups at once, and you may need to update your downloader.
 If you know the person who wrote the original downloader, they'll likely want to know about the problem, or may already have a fix sorted.
-It is often a good idea to pause the affected subs until you have it figured out and working in a normal gallery downloader page.
+It is often a good idea to pause the affected subs until you have it figured out and working again in a normal gallery downloader page.

 ## I put character queries in my artist sub, and now things are all mixed up { id="merging_and_separating" }